-An unnamed police officer arrived on the scene minutes after the incident to assist Fultz revive the boy, who was taken to the Grand Strand Regional Medical Center, the story added.
+An unnamed police officer arrived on the scene minutes after the incident to assist Fultz revive the boy, who was taken to the Grand Strand Regional Medical Center

 According to the story, the boy, whose condition is unknown, was "responsive and crying" as emergency workers transferred him to the hospital.